Keyword research guide: focus on intent and conversion

 Step 1: Multiple keyword mapping (based on scientific research)

-Research shows that successful pages don't rank for a single keyword, but for clusters.
-At ClickForest, we have refined this into a 5-step system:
+Research shows that successful pages do not rank for one keyword, but for clusters.
+At ClickForest we have refined this into a 5-step system:

 Soft cluster example (our Shopify case):

-Cluster keywords: "shopify expert belgium", "shopify partner", "build ecommerce website"
+- Cluster keywords: “shopify expert belgium”, “shopify partner”, “ecommerce website build”

-Long-tail: "shopify webshop creation cost", "shopify migration specialist"
+- Long-tail: “shopify webshop development price”, “shopify migration specialist”

 Result: One page ranks for 15+ related keywords.

-SEO expert Jill Whalen perfectly summarizes this in her well-known statement about sustainable SEO:
+SEO expert Jill Whalen summarises this perfectly in her well-known statement about sustainable SEO:

 Step 2: CPC intent analysis (ClickForest method)

-Research shows that a high Cost-Per-Click often indicates high conversion intent.
+Research shows that high Cost-Per-Click often means high conversion intent.
 We have validated this with our Belgian data:

 ClickForest CPC benchmark (Belgian market):

-Practical example: "Shopify expert" (€8 CPC) converted 3x better than "create webshop" (€2 CPC) for our Shopify projects.
+Practical example: “Shopify expert” (€8 CPC) converted 3x better than “webshop development” (€2 CPC) for our Shopify projects.

 Step 3: Featured snippet dominance strategy

-19% of all keywords have a featured snippet, and these occupy the #1 position 100% of the time.
-At ClickForest, we have developed a specific method:
+19% of all keywords have a featured snippet, and these occupy position #1 100% of the time.
+At ClickForest we have developed a specific method:

 ClickForest featured snippet formula:

-Target question-based keywords ("How to create a webshop")
+- Target question-based keywords (“How to build a webshop”)

-Concrete results: 23 featured snippets secured for clients in Q4 2024, resulting in an average 67% CTR boost.
+Concrete results: 23 featured snippets captured for clients in Q4 2024, resulting in an average 67% CTR boost.

-Phil Frost of Main Street ROI perfectly explains the strategy behind successful SEO:
+Phil Frost of Main Street ROI explains the strategy behind successful SEO perfectly:

-“Successful SEO isn't about tricking Google, but about collaborating with Google to provide the best search results to its users.”
+“Successful SEO is not about tricking Google but about working with Google to provide the best search results for its users.”

 Advanced keyword research: the ClickForest toolkit